Have you registered to become a donor yet?

-According to Gift of Life Michigan, more than 3,200 Michiganders are currently waiting and hoping for a life-saving organ transplant.
-That number doesn’t include the thousands of others in the state who would find relief from pain or gain the ability to see through a tissue donation.
-And throughout the country, there are more than 122,000 people currently needing a donation—a number that continues to increase every month.
+According to Gift of Life Michigan, about 3,000 Michiganders are waiting and hoping for a life-saving organ transplant.
+That doesn’t include the thousands of others who’d find relief from pain or gain the ability to see through a tissue donation.
+Throughout the country, nearly 114,000 people are in need an organ transplant.
+While the number is staggering, signing up to help couldn’t be easier.

-It’s also important to think about allowing doctors to use certain body parts once you die.
+It’s also important to think about potential organ donation after you die.
 By doing so, you could save and improve the lives of up to 50 people.
-That’s because one person can donate their heart, kidneys, pancreas, lungs, liver, intestines, cornea, skin, heart valves, bone, blood vessels and connective tissue.
+A single person can donate their heart, kidneys, pancreas, lungs, liver, intestines, cornea, skin, heart valves, bone, blood vessels and connective tissue.

-Photo credit: MTSOfan
+Photo credit: isayildiz